splynx/docs/files/en/addons_modules/self_registration/self_registration.md

 ### **Facebook API**

-To integrate Facebook Login into your Splynx-site, you must have a Facebook API.
+To integrate Facebook Logins into your Splynx-site, you must have a Facebook API.
 **Notice:** Splynx-site must use HTTPS.
 It is required by Facebook.

 * Go to developers portal [https://developers.facebook.com/apps](https://developers.facebook.com/apps)